 - Lots of extras including a Seine river cruise and a wine-tasting experience!

-- My friends Ann and Danilo V wrote a travel blog about their experiences with taking their 5 children to Europe in Summer 2007.
-They visited Disneyland Resort Paris in addition to independent travel through France, Switzerland, Italy and Spain as well as a Disney Mediterranean cruise (10 nights roundtrip from Barcelona) followed by a 14-night Transatlantic cruise on the Disney Magic.
-To read the Disneyland Resort Paris portion of their blog, start here.
+- Friends of MouseSavers.com Ann and Danilo V wrote a travel blog about their experiences with taking their 5 children to Europe in Summer 2007.
+They visited Disneyland Paris in addition to independent travel through France, Switzerland, Italy and Spain as well as a Disney Mediterranean cruise (10 nights roundtrip from Barcelona) followed by a 14-night Transatlantic cruise on the Disney Magic.
+Read the Disneyland Paris portion of their blog.

-- MouseSavers.com reader Kevin M sent this short report of his visit in summer 2006:
+- MouseSavers.com reader Kevin M sent this tip from his visit in summer 2006:

 The best way to get to Disney from the airport is the shuttle bus which is advertised on the Disneyland Paris website.
 It… drops you right at your hotel.
 The train is cheaper, but much more inconvenient and less direct.”

-Obviously, the best place to start is the official website: Disneyland Resort Paris.
+Obviously, the best place to start is the official website: Disneyland Paris.

-Also, if you have an iPhone, be sure to download the FREE official Disneyland Paris app!
+Also, if you have an iPhone or Android phone, be sure to download the FREE official Disneyland Paris app!